 Create a TCP client and TCP server implementing text lines exchange between a set of users.

 Application protocol description:

-All communications consist of a text line transfer.
-Each text line (string) transfer is performed as follows (byte synchronisation):
+All communications consist of a single text line exchange.
+Each text line (string) transference is performed as follows (byte synchronisation):

-1st - a byte is sent indicating the text line size (number of characters).
+1st - a byte is sent, indicating the text line size (number of characters, or bytes).

-2nd - the text line (characters) are sent.
+2nd - the text line itself (characters) is sent.